We offer monthly one to one Artist Advisories for artists living or working across the south east region and beyond.

 The Other Yellow Pages

-The Other Yellow Pages was created for South East and East based artists, organisations and networks who work with dance and want to find out more about what is happening in their region.
-It aims to bring all the information about what is happening in the South East and East into one easily searchable site – explore listings, upload information about events that you are organising, or join in the conversations on the forum.
+The Other Yellow Pages aims to bring all the information about what is happening in the South East and East regions into one easily searchable site – explore listings, upload information about events that you are organising, and check out what is happening near you.

 Retweeted by South East Dance